juju/docs/src/en/credentials.md

 used - a set of credentials is represented by a _credential name_ that is used to refer to those credentials in subsequent commands.

-!!!
-Important:
-    This page assumes that you have already created a controller for your cloud (`juju bootstrap` command).
-If this is not the case, please see [Creating a controller][controllers-creating] first.

 Juju selects a credential according to how many credentials are defined.
 If you have only one credential, or if a credential is labelled 'default', then this is the credential that will be used by Juju.
 When multiple credentials are